 Two assessed draft RBMPs in Finland achieve high and good scores in several topics.
 This reflects efforts already made during the previous WFD RBMPs.
-They are followed by the draft RBMPs for the Loire-Bretagne RBD in France and the Guadiana in Spain which achieve a good performance in several topics and progress towards the WFD objectives.
+They are followed by the draft RBMP for the Loire-Bretagne RBD in France which achieves a good performance in several topics and progress towards the WFD objectives.
 However, even these plans contain gaps, in particular regarding the level of funding, which prevent the river basin from being completely on track to achieve the WFD objectives by 2027.
-At the lower end of the scale, the assessed draft RBMPs for Germany, the Dutch section of the Rhine, the international Odra River Basin District, and the two Italian RBDs show multiple areas of poor performance, with information gaps, poor planning such as missing of criteria and prioritisation, and a lack of ambition for the implementation and the achievement of WFD objectives (Figure 1).
+At the lower end of the scale, the assessed draft RBMPs for Germany, the Dutch section of the Rhine, the international Odra River Basin District, and the two Italian RBDs show multiple areas of poor performance, with information gaps, poor planning such as missing criteria and prioritisation, and a lack of ambition for the implementation and the achievement of WFD objectives (figure 1).

-Figure 1: Overview of draft 2022-2027 RBMPs in September 2021
+Figure 1: Draft 2022-2027 RBMPs assessed in this report and their overall classification

 Although most of the plans do not demonstrate the significant rise in commitment that would be necessary to achieve good water status in European water bodies, some improvements were noticed across the assessed RBMPs.
-These improvements include the removal and adaptation of barriers in line with the targets set by the EU 2030 Biodiversity Strategy 2, freshwater ecosystem protection and restoration, drought and flood management, and addressing pollution from agriculture, in particular nitrates.
-However, many assessed draft RBMPs fail to properly address water allocation and abstraction control, with poor inventories and missing details on permit reviews for water abstraction and on control mechanisms.
-This is particularly worrying as climate change will likely lead to greater water abstractions across the EU, exacerbated e.g. by the planned 30,000 hectares of irrigation area in the Spanish Ebro.
-Slovakia, the Spanish Guadiana and Guadalquivir include however some promising measures to control and reduce water use and consumption.

-From the assessment, the two largest gaps in the draft RBMPs are cost recovery and the provision of an adequate budget on the one hand, and the application of exemptions on the other hand.
-Regarding the budget, several plans do not even present a gross figure for the implementation of the proposed measures.
-Regarding the exemptions, the majority of the draft RBMPs still heavily rely on poorly justified exemptions, despite the fact that they should be very rare after 20 years of WFD implementation.
-In the Spanish Ebro, 58 water bodies (6% of total) have deteriorated since the previous plan, whilst only 20% of its Programme of Measures had been executed, due to budget constraints.
-Deterioration has also affected 29% of the water bodies in the Polish Odra, where one third of the previous PoM has not been implemented because of lacking budget whilst cost recovery for water abstractions in agriculture is of only 2.7%.
-Most of the draft RBMPs do not provide a summary and explanation on shortcomings in the implementation of the previous RBMPs' Programme of Measures (Table 1).
+These improvements include the removal and adaptation of barriers in line with the targets set by the EU 2030 Biodiversity Strategy 1, freshwater ecosystem protection and restoration, drought and flood management, and addressing pollution from agriculture, in particular nitrates.
+However, all assessed draft RBMPs fail to properly address water allocation and abstraction control, with poor inventories and missing details on permit reviews for water abstraction (although Slovakia is a positive example in this case) and on control mechanisms.
+This is particularly worrying as climate change will likely lead to greater water abstractions across the EU.
+Two major gaps in the draft RBMPs are cost recovery and the provision of an adequate budget (several plans do not even present a gross figure).
+The majority of the draft RBMPs still heavily rely on poorly justified exemptions, despite the fact that they should be very rare after 20 years of WFD implementation.
+Most of the draft RBMPs do not provide a summary and explanation on shortcomings in the implementation of the previous RBMPs' Programme of Measures (table 1).